Aaron’s Family 1924

 Old Ukrainian Christian friends welcome Aaron’s & Helen’s return to Bilky in 1990.

-Aaron and friend
+Aaron and equine friend

 Aaron’s family had bred horses, and after immigrating to America, he was able to return to a childhood passion.